 Ouch, that’s shorter than the attention span of a Goldfish.

 So if you wish to create an email that stands out in your user’s inbox and encourages a response out of them within 8 second, then your email must be top-notch.

-Well, no need to be because, in this article, we have gathered the 12 best performing emails from 2021 that will inspire and give you creative ideas to draft outstanding emails in 2022.
+Well, no need to be because, in this article, we have gathered the 12 best performing emails that will inspire and give you creative ideas to draft outstanding emails in 2023.

 Sounds interesting?
 So let’s look at some of the finest email marketing examples that can fill your next year with successful campaigns.

 12 Jaw-Dropping Emails to Inspire You for 2023

 There’s wisdom in taking inspiration from the best.
 And we know you’re wise.

 Cutting the chase, we have mentioned below the 12 best email marketing examples that we felt were outstanding.